SarraDali/Checkwifi.Esp32/README.md

  **Upload Code**:
    - Connect your Arduino to your computer.
    - Upload the code to your board using the Arduino IDE.
-   -

 ## Acknowledgments
-PubSubClient Library for making MQTT communication with Arduino easier.
+-PubSubClient Library for making MQTT communication with Arduino easier.
-Arduino Community for helpful documentation and examples.
+-Arduino Community for helpful documentation and examples.